mirtaqi07/mir_taqi/README.md

 <li> dashboardFunction is done and all the status logic

-<li> by default html file is loaded and `/mechanical/<str:equipment>` returns the equipment, try `http://localhost:8000/mechanical/equipmentValue`
+<li> by default html file is loaded and

+`/mechanical/<str:equipment>`
+returns the equipment, try running `http://localhost:8000/mechanical/equipmentValue`

 <li> Status & Fault UI doesnt work, still needs to make logic better
 </ul>